 Weaverville in the 1800s was home to grand hotels with visitors escaping the heat of southern summers.
 Author O. Henry spent some of his last days here, regaining his health before returning to New York City.
 Today, Main Street offers a lot for visitors with some impressive restaurants, galleries and artist studios.
 And it's only 10 minutes from both downtown Asheville and the Blue Ridge Parkway.

-Artisans on Main (14 N Main) is new in 2017 with four artist studios and a big gallery featuring 30+ regional artists.
+Artisans on Main (14 N Main) has four artist studios and a big gallery featuring 30+ regional artists.
 The very fun Weaverville Art Safari is twice a year with a self-guided scenic driving tour to artist studios in the area (read more).
 And they have a fantastic street art festival each September, Art in Autumn.

 At Mangum Pottery (16 N Main), browse the gallery up front and watch potters at work in the studio.
 Two doors down is Miya Gallery (20 N Main) with fine art and craft with big variety at all price levels, representing 100 local & regional artists.
 Curtis Wright Outfitters (24 N Main) has all your need for fly fishing, including outdoor apparel and guide services.
 Maggie B’s Wine & Specialty Store (10C S Main St) sells wine, beer, meats, cheeses, wine accessories, and a little of everything else.